fniessink/toisto/docs/software.md

 }
 ```

 Concepts are represented in the topic files as JSON-objects.
 The key is an identifier for the concept.
+It should be unique across all topic files.
 The value is a mapping with language identifiers as keys and labels as values.
 Currently supported language identifiers are `en` for English, `fi` for Finnish, and `nl` for Dutch.

 When using more than two languages is not essential to explain how things work, examples below may contain just two languages.